gerlag/LG-Therma_V-thermostate-and-start-peak-control/README.md

 [Credits: many contributors of the tweakers topic on https://gathering.tweakers.net/forum/list_messages/2017448/0]

-This script is meant to run as a thermostate for the LG therma V heast pump with an external room temperature sensor.
-The script runs on a standard Home Assistant instalation  (HA) at an RPI or Odroid system.
+This script is meant to be used as a thermostate for the LG therma_V heat pump.
+It's using an external room temperature sensor.
+Any HA-readable temperature sensor can be used for measuring the room temperature.
+The script is being used on a standard Home Assistant instalation  (HA) at an RPI or Odroid system.
+It's NOT a 'copy and paste' script.
+Use it (partly) in your own Therma_V modbus script for inspiration.
+Check the sensor names tp which this code is referring to.

 No need to mount the (ugly) RMC in your living room.
 In my case I wanted to keep the 'Toon' (https://www.eneco.nl/energieproducten/toon-thermostaat/)

-LG Thermo V must be run in AI mode.
+Note: the LG Therma_V must be run in AI mode.
 The heating curve 'Stooklijn' in the RMC must be properly set up first.

-Any HA-readable temperature sensor can be used for measuring the room temperature.

 1. setpoint and room temperature
 The setpoint of the room temperature can be entererd in HA or by using an external device that can communicate with HA.